-Registration materials for RTPs are specialty-specific.
+Registration materials for RTPs are specialty specific.
 Details regarding required information and online forms can be found on the ACVIM website.
 Each RTP must register with the ACVIM before any resident begins that RTP.
-If a candidate commences an RTP before the RTP is registered, the time spent in the RTP before that RTP is registered will not count toward the completion of the candidate's ACVIM RTP and certification requirements.
+If a Candidate commences an RTP before the RTP is registered, the time spent in the RTP before that RTP is registered will not count toward the completion of the Candidate's ACVIM RTP and certification requirements.
 PDs must always submit registration information for new and existing RTPs at least 90 days before the scheduled RTP start date(s).

-Each year, an ACVIM specialty's RTC or RTCC reviews its specialty's RTPs to ensure that the RTPs remain in good standing (section 3.T.3).
+Each year, an ACVIM specialty's RTC reviews its specialty's RTPs to ensure that the RTPs remain in good standing (section 3.V.4).
 The PDs for all existing RTPs must submit current year renewal information each year no later than the date specified on the ACVIM website.
 Each calendar year (current year), online forms are updated and made available to all PDs no later than the date specified on the ACVIM website.
 PDs submit completed online forms via the ACVIM website.
-The ACVIM office forwards the submitted information to the appropriate specialty RTC or RTCC for review and designation as approval, probation or denial / termination.
-The RTC or RTCC responds within 45 days of the submission deadline or date of submission for new RTPs.
+The ACVIM office forwards the submitted information to the appropriate specialty RTC for review and designation as approval, probation or denial / termination.
+The RTC responds within 45 days of the submission deadline or date of submission for new RTPs.

-Program directors should note that the requirements specified in the RTP description that is approved by the specialty's RTC or RTCC become the official requirements for completion for residents commencing the RTP that year, even if those requirements exceed the minimum requirements stipulated in this Manual.
-Neither a candidate nor a PD may retroactively petition for completion of a residency, even if the resident has met the minimum requirements of this Manual, if the candidate left the program before completing all requirements of the RTP as previously approved.
-Moreover, neither the candidate, nor the PD, may accelerate the completion date nor lessen the requirements of an RTP once that RTP has been approved by the RTC or RTCC.
+Program directors should note that the requirements specified in the RTP description that is approved by the specialty's RTC become the official requirements for completion for residents commencing the RTP that year, even if those requirements exceed the minimum requirements stipulated in this Manual.
+Neither a Candidate nor a PD may retroactively petition for completion of a residency, even if the resident has met the minimum requirements of this Manual, if the Candidate left the program before completing all requirements of the RTP as previously approved.
+Moreover, neither the Candidate, nor the PD, may accelerate the completion date nor lessen the requirements of an RTP once that RTP has been approved by the RTC.

-4.F.5 RESIDENCY TRAINING PROGRAM (RTP) PROBATION
+4.D.5 RESIDENCY TRAINING PROGRAM (RTP) PROBATION

-The RTC or RTCC of a specialty may place an RTP on probation.
+The RTC of a specialty may place an RTP on probation.
 Triggers that may result in probationary status include, but are not limited to, the following:

-- Failure to submit the appropriate information by the deadlines published on the ACVIM website (on the candidates' pages) or within the deadlines set by the RTC or RTCC if additional information is requested. - Failure of the PD to fill out all forms accurately and completely and submit them to the ACVIM office as required.

-- Failure of an RTP to comply with all requirements by the ACVIM and the individual specialties for resident training. - Failure to have an acceptable pass rate, as defined by each specialty's RTC or RTCC, of residents taking the ACVIM General Examination, the Specialty Examination, or both over an extended period. - Failure to notify the ACVIM, the specialty RTC or RTCC, or both within 14 days of substantive changes to an RTP that could lead to noncompliance with the requirements of the specialty or the ACVIM; placing a resident on probation or terminating a resident will count as such a substantive change.
+- Failure to submit the appropriate information by the deadlines published on the ACVIM website (on the Candidates' pages) or within the deadlines set by the RTC if additional information is requested. - Failure of the PD to fill out all forms accurately and completely and submit them to the ACVIM office as required. - Failure of an RTP to comply with all requirements by the ACVIM and the individual specialties for resident training. - Failure to have an acceptable pass rate, as defined by each specialty's RTC, of residents taking the ACVIM General Examination, the Specialty Examination, or both over an extended period. - Failure to notify the ACVIM, the specialty RTC, or both within 14 days of substantive changes to an RTP that could lead to noncompliance with the requirements of the specialty or the ACVIM; placing a resident on probation or terminating a resident will count as such a substantive change.

-The RTP may continue to train existing residents during probation, although it will be subject to additional scrutiny by the specialty RTC or RTCC.
+The RTP may continue to train existing residents during probation, although it will be subject to additional scrutiny by the specialty RTC.
 All residents must be notified of the RTP's change in status.